 Most MPG teams have an international membership, and most projects involve

 cooperation with Asian institutions such as Japan's National Institute

 of Media Education, the National Museum of Japanese History, and the National

 Follow links to order films or contact us at (217) 333-9597 or firstname.lastname@example.org for more information on obtaining DVDs.

 Asia Video Reports

 AEMS and the Social Science Education Consortium have created these K-12 learning modules on Japan that combine videos with print lesson plans and reading materials.

-NEW!
 Can't Go Native?